Five Tips for Swifter Turn Times

 - Are you telling us up front any characteristics of the property that might make it distinct?

-- It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how unique details contribute to or detract from what otherwise would be a property's market value.
-When you order your report, let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's prone to flooding.
-These are things we'd find out on our own anyway, and knowing them sooner is likely to make your report arrive earlier.
+- Cookie-cutter homes are relatively easy to appraise.
+Most of an appraiser's time is spent analyzing how details unique to a property contribute to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique elements of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we would find out on our own anyway, and knowing them as soon as possible will likely make your report arrive sooner.